Loading Events

 MEET THE SPEAKERS

 Screen Shot 2022-01-20 at 1.18.59 PMDr.
 Rafael Medoff is the founding director of The David S. Wyman Institute for Holocaust Studies and the author of more than twenty books about the Holocaust, Zionism, and American Jewish history.
-He has written extensively on the Korematsu case and the Roosevelt Administration.
+He has written extensively on the connection between the internment of the Japanese-Americans and the Roosevelt administration’s policy toward Jewish refugees.
 Dr. Medoff has taught Jewish history at Ohio State University, Purchase College of the State University of New York, and (currently) Yeshiva University.
-His latest book is America and the Holocaust: A Documentary History (Jewish Publication Society & Univ. of Nebraska Press).

 Screensho 2Eric Paul Fournier is a San Francisco-based filmmaker.
 His theatrically released documentary film, Of Civil Wrongs and Rights, tells the story of Fred Korematsu’s 40-year struggle for justice and Supreme Court challenge of the constitutionality of the Japanese American internment camps during World War II.
 Short listed for an Academy Award for Best Documentary Feature, it won two Emmy Awards, for Directing and Editing, following its national television broadcast on PBS in 2002.
-The film, which was named one of the 15 Best Films of the First 20 Years POV/PBS, was rereleased by PBS in an anniversary box set along with the other 14 honored films.
+The film, which was named one of the 15 Best Films of the First 20 Years POV/PBS, was rereleased by PBS in an anniversary box set.

 xxxxx